vasid1999/ScalaCPU/README.md

 2. **Instruction Set Architecture of CPU**
 	* RV32I ISA is used in this project
-	* Refer to the *riscv-spec.pdf* document found [here](https://riscv.org/technical/specifications/)
+	* Refer to the *riscv-spec.pdf* document found [here](https://riscv.org/technical/specifications/) in the ISA Specification section
 	* Here's a [convenient reference](https://web.archive.org/web/20200311232906/https://rv8.io/isa.html) for dataflow of the instructions

 3. **Using this project**
 	* All modules used can be found at `src/main/scala`
-	* To generate HDL for single-cycle and pipelined processors, run `sbt 'runMain mycpu.SCCPU_Driver'` and `sbt 'runMain mycpu.PCPU_Driver'` respectively
+	* To generate HDL for single-cycle and pipelined processors, first compile the project using `sbt 'compile'`, and then run `sbt 'runMain mycpu.SCCPU_Driver'` and `sbt 'runMain mycpu.PCPU_Driver'` respectively

 4. **Verifying functionaliy using simulation**
 	* Simulation can be carried out using tools in the `sim` directory